mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

 So far, you have referenced the necessary files, initialized Leaflet with a map container on the page, and added data to the map.
 Now, you are ready to add the Search box.

-1. Inside the same `<script>` tag, initialize a search box and add it to the map with the following code.
+1. Inside the same `<script>` tag, and after the code you just added for the map, initialize a search box and add it to the map with the following code.

     ```js
     var geocoder = L.Mapzen.geocoder('search-q78U1e7');